ZacharyBork/NectarGAN/docs/faq.md

 ### 4) How can I verify my installation works?
 Run the test suite with pytest.
 See [here](/docs/testing_your_installation.md) for more information.

+### 5) I tried running the Toolbox/CLI, but it says I'm missing PyTorch?
+PyTorch is not included in the core dependencies.
+It must be installed separately.
+PyTorch has multiple versions, each tied to a compute platform, and you should choose the one that best suits your needs based on the system you are running NectarGAN on.
+Installation instructions for PyTorch can be found [on their website](https://pytorch.org/get-started/locally/).

+> [!NOTE]
+> At this time, NectarGAN has been tested on the CUDA 12.6, CUDA 12.8, and CPU compute platforms.

 ## Dataset & Configuration

 ### 1) What dataset layout does paired training expect?